kaist-cp/cs220/README.md

 - Ask questions on course materials and assignments in [this repository's issue tracker](https://github.com/kaist-cp/cs220/issues).
     + Don't send emails to the instructor or TAs for course materials and assignments.
-    + Before asking a question, search for it in Google and Stack Overflow.
+    + Before asking a question, consult with the issue tracker, Google, Stack Overflow, and LLMs.
     + When creating a new issue, you are going to be asked to fill out a template.
 Make sure that you fill out the template properly.
     + Describe your question in as much detail as possible.
 It should include the following things:
       * Environment (OS, gcc, g++ version, and any other related program information).